Skip to main content

 The infamous, bright red toadstool Fly Agaric Amanita muscaria has mycorrhizal relationships with birch trees, pines and spruces, so they are mostly found near some of these species.

 Fungi are vital to life on earth as well as providing an entire kingdom of wonder and magic.
-We still don’t know 90% of the fungi species estimated to be present on the planet.
+We still don’t know 90% of the fungal species estimated to be present on the planet.
 From the species we do know about we benefit from them in so many ways – from nutrient recycling, edibility, making food products, medicines, manufacturing, biomaterials as well as natural wonder.

 Scarlet Elfcup